bdulac/bdulac.github.io/_posts/2014-09-23-apple-ssl-case.md

 ---

 <p>
+	The point is clearly about programming practice...
 In February 2014, Apple faced an SSL bug.
 This was a very simple code mistake due to 	conditional sequences.
 </p>
 <p>
-	The point is for sure about programming practice...
 	The thoughts easily focus on curly braces.
-Two comments suggested the solution could be about test cases (Tobias Goeschel provides a very simple code extract):
+Two comments suggested the solution could be about test cases (Tobias Goeschel provides a very simple code extract of the guilty section):
 </p>
 <ul>
 	<li>